Asteropheum/raycaster/README.md

 ## Ray casting renderer

-In order to run the render, clone the repository and execute the following command:
+In order to run the renderer, clone the repository and execute the following command:
 ```
 ./cargo run
 ```